 “The team have been really understanding and have allowed me to swap shifts when I’ve needed to because of my mental health and were really flexible in allowing me to complete my 1-2-1 in house qualification.

-“Finding a gym buddy will help motivate you but group activities is another option worth doing.
+“Finding a gym buddy will help motivate you but group activities is another option worth trying.
 Classes get your endorphins going and you push yourself a bit harder.
 I think routine is important, but don’t beat yourself up.
-Plus sometimes it’s just about coming along, just being here is an achievement.
+Plus, sometimes it’s just about coming along, just being here is an achievement.

 “People can have a negative view of the gym but Ken Martin and other council leisure centres are so friendly.
 We even adjust the music to make sure we cater for different groups depending on the time of day.”